ObsydianX/scrivus/README.md

 Canvas is a freeform planning board for story structure, relationships, and loose ideas.
 Nodes can represent ideas, scenes, characters, locations, and notes, with labeled connections between them.

+Nodes support titles, auto-expanding note areas, color labels, a color legend, duplication, and quick scene creation.
+When a node creates a scene, Scrivus uses the node title before falling back to the node notes.

 ![Canvas planning workspace](docs/screenshots/canvas.png)

 ### Lore Book

-The Lore Book stores worldbuilding and reference material in customizable categories.
+The Lore Book stores worldbuilding and reference material in customizable categories and subcategories.
 Categories can define their own fields, long text areas, image fields, and dividers, then entries can be linked back into the editor through names and keywords.

+Entries open in a dedicated viewer with pinned-entry shortcuts, backlinks to matching manuscript scenes, and incremental "show more" loading for large projects.
+Editor context menus can link selected text to an existing entry or create a new entry directly from that selection.

 ![Lore Book workspace](docs/screenshots/lorebook.png)